 ITIL v4 – Principles and Concepts

-ITIL is a well-known best practice framework from UK, and currently owned by Axelos.
-The evolution of ITIL can be represented through its three versions ITIL v1 (which described some best practices and procedures), ITIL v2 in 1980’s (which had totally 10 processes and 1 function) and ITIL v3 in 2007 (which has 26 processes and 4 functions) and again in 2011, ITIL v3 had some minor updates.
+ITIL is a well-known best practice framework from the UK and is currently owned by Axelos.
+The evolution of ITIL can be represented through its three versions ITIL v1 (which described some best practices and procedures), ITIL v2 in the 1980s (which had a total of 10 processes and 1 function).
+ITIL v3 in 2007 (which has 26 cycles and 4 parts) and again in 2011, ITIL v3 had some minor updates.

-Now the next thing is ITIL v4, which is going to release in a year or 2 years, which would have some new concepts focusing on the multi-supplier management, cyber security in information security management, guidance on implementing and using ITIL with agile, lean and devops methodologies, guidance for automation, guidance for adapting and adopting ITIL.
+Now the next thing is ITIL v4, which is going to release in a year or 2 years, which would have some new concepts focusing on multi-supplier management, cybersecurity in information security management, guidance on implementing and using ITIL with agile, lean, and DevOps methodologies, direction for automation, guidance for adapting and adopting ITIL.

-ITIL v4 restructuring and redesigning is going to happen on six design principles, which will focus on Provision of Value, Designs for human centred experience, Working holistically, Progressing iteratively, Keeping the framework simple and collaborative.
+ITIL v4 restructuring and redesigning will happen on six design principles, which will focus on Provision of Value, Designs for human-centered experience, Working holistically, Progressing iteratively, Keeping the framework simple and collaborative.